DavidMorano/system/src/macpublic/README.txt

-SYSDB

-This program lists all of the services in the system 'services' database.
+MACPUBLIC

+This little program (must be run as root) checks to make sure that all users -- located in the '/Users' directory -- have:
+	"Public"
+	"Public/Drop Box"
+	"rje"

+all both existing and with the proper permissions.